Click “Confirm” to login to your existing account or create a new account.

 AGU will not provide housing for Fall Meeting 2020.
 If circumstances change and we are able to host a small regional meeting, we will provide an update via our various marketing platforms.

 Does AGU offer travel discounts?

 AGU will not offer any travel discounts for Fall Meeting 2020.

 How do I register online for Fall Meeting?

 The online registration tool will open in late August.

 What does my registration fee include?

-Your registration fee includes access to the Icebreaker Reception on Monday, 7 December, both oral and posters sessions, keynote lectures, exhibits, town hall meetings, and non-ticketed social events.
+Your registration fee includes access to both oral and poster sessions, keynote lectures, exhibits, town hall meetings, and non-ticketed virtual social events.

 How do I purchase tickets to special events?

 Tickets will be available for purchase in the online registration portal which will open late August.